Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/faces.rst

 This takes a selection of faces and solidifies them by extruding them uniformly to give volume to a :term:`non-manifold` surface.
 This is also available as a :doc:`Modifier </modeling/modifiers/generate/solidify>`.
-After using the tool, you can set the offset distance in the :ref:`ui-redo-last` panel.
+After using the tool, you can set the offset distance in the :ref:`ui-undo-redo-adjust-last-operation` panel.

 Thickness
    Amount to offset the newly created surface.